rbisdorff/Digraph3/docSphinx/tutorial.rst

    *The triangulated testominies graph*

-About Permutation graphs
+About permutation graphs
 ........................

-A graph is called a **permutation** or *inversion* graph if there exists a permutation of its list of vertices such that the graph is isomorphic to the inversions operated by the permutation in this list.
+A graph is called a **permutation** or *inversion* graph if there exists a permutation of its list of vertices such that the graph is isomorphic to the inversions operated by the permutation in this list (see [GOL-2004]_ Chapter 7, pp 157-170).

-*Source*: Martin Ch.
-Golumbic, Agorithmic Graph Theory and Perfect Graphs 2nd Ed., Annals of Discrete Mathematics 57, Elsevier, Chapter 7, pp 157-170.

 >>> from graphs import PermutationGraph
 >>> g = PermutationGraph(permutation = [4, 3, 6, 1, 5, 2])